Determining best path route using path monitoring metrics

 Path monitoring functions only with dynamic metrics, and only if the RTT, jitter, packet-lost, or MOS variables are set on the interfaces.
 Path monitoring does not function with static metrics—interface cost (cost set in interface).

 From management center version 7.4, PBR can be configured to use HTTP-based path monitoring to collect the performance metrics of the application domains and not just one destination IP address.
-Path monitoring does not commence monitoring immediately after HTTP-based application monitoring is configured.
-It starts monitoring only when a DNS entry is snooped for a domain.
-With the information on the resolved IP for the domain, it sends and receives the HTTP request and response respectively.
-When DNS resolves multiple IP addresses for a single domain, the first resolved IP address will be used for probing and monitoring the application.
-It continues to monitor till the IP address changes or the HTTP-based path monitoring is disabled.
+Path monitoring begins only after a DNS entry for a domain is detected; it does not start immediately when HTTP-based application monitoring is configured.
+After obtaining the resolved IP address for the domain, path monitoring sends an HTTP request and receives a response.
+If DNS resolves multiple IP addresses for a domain, path monitoring probes and monitors the application using the first resolved IP address.
+Path monitoring continues until the IP address changes or until HTTP-based monitoring is disabled.

 Based on the HTTP request and response durations, path monitoring computes the performance metrics for the application.
-The collected metrics are forwarded to PBR periodically, for making the routing and forwarding decision for the traffic arising from the configured ingress interface.
-If traffic arrives before the path monitoring could send its metrics to PBR, the traffic flow follows path chosen by the routing table.
-For the subsequent traffic flows that arrive after path monitoring metrics are available, PBR applies its routing decision based on the metrics and forwards the traffic.
+Path monitoring sends collected metrics to PBR at regular intervals so that PBR can make routing and forwarding decisions for traffic from the configured ingress interface.
+If traffic arrives before path monitoring sends metrics to PBR, the routing table determines the traffic flow.
+Once metrics are available, PBR uses them to make routing decisions for subsequent traffic.

 Note